Yes. The picture is me, Dr. Barb, doing one of the things I love: reading a story and working with my favorite puppet, Archy.

 I have taught English in US pre-k and elementary schools for most of my working life.
-When I left public school teaching, I entered the wonderful world of TESOL—teaching English to speakers of other languages and the fabulous world of online teaching.
+When I left public school teaching, I entered the exciting world of TESOL—teaching English to speakers of other languages.
+As a result of this, I teach online.

 I only teach online via Zoom.
 I love teaching online.
 I can still give one on one instruction without my student or myself leaving the safety of our homes.
 I, also, teach on the VIPKid and OutSchool platforms.

 The biggest challenge my students have is not learning to speak English but learning to write it.

 Many are afraid to even try.
 Some refuse to put pen to paper.

 You see, most students–especially those whose home language is not English–are terrified of making a mistake.

 A mistake on paper or a computer screen is especially feared because my students believe that the whole world will see their mistake.
 They fear that the entire world will know that they made a mistake.
 They believe that this mistake will be known forever.

 No. I am being dramatic.
 In some cultures, perfection is the only acceptable result.
 In some families, students are shamed if their work is anything but perfect.